Part of the AI CMO Guide · Updated June 2026

 Use this simple decision tree:

-1. Do you have at least one technically fluent person willing to spend 20-40 hours building?
+1. Do you have at least one technically fluent person willing to spend 20 to 40 hours building?
 If yes, start with DIY Claude (Category 3).
 It's the cheapest and most flexible.

-2. If no, do you want a polished onboarding experience and willing to pay $500-$2,000/month?
-If yes, evaluate dedicated AI CMO platforms (Category 1 — primarily Okara).
+2. If no, do you have budget for $500 to $2,000 per month and want a polished onboarding experience?
+If yes, evaluate dedicated AI CMO platforms (Category 1, primarily Okara).

 4. If you're an engineering-heavy company building an internal product?
 Custom agent infrastructure (Category 4).